 How to Apply for a Green Card If You're Outside the U.S.

-A non-citizen may apply for an immigrant visa from their consulate or local U.S. Embassy in their country of origin.
+A person may apply for an immigration visa from their consulate or local U.S. Embassy in their country of origin.
 This Green Card application process is known as consular processing.
 The process comprises the following steps:

 - The DS-260 is also referred to as an immigrant visa application.